-- Car-repair expenses to get a COVID-19 vaccine
+- Car-repair expenses

 The money request is often for an international wire transfer or a reload of gift cards from well-known retailers.
 This enables the scammer to obtain cash quickly and anonymously.
 The transactions are then difficult (if not impossible) to track and reverse.

 The criminal’s actions may seem sincere or legitimate, but caution is urged when someone:

 - Claims to quickly have fallen in love and asks for money

 - Urges conversations via text or email, rather than face to face or in person

 - Removes their online profile and requests to keep the relationship secret